XYPB/MaMA/README.md

 ~~After installing the corresponding environment, you may load our full pre-trained model from Hugging Face using 1 line of code as follows:~~

-**Note: Unfortunately, we cannot share our pre-trained model anymore due to the recently changed policy.
-You may train the model yourself following the instructions below.**
+**Note: Unfortunately, we have to pause the model weight sharing due to the recently changed policy.
+You may access the data by yourself and train the model yourself, following the instructions below.**

 ### Dataset: